 Carrying out capacity management might mean outsourcing some business processes, purchasing more equipment, changing your existing infrastructure, or leasing commercial property.

-Try capacity management software that syncs with your calendar
+Make sure your capacity management software syncs with your calendar

 Capacity management process